Asylum Lawyer Dallas

 The asylum application process can feel daunting, but the right guidance makes it manageable.
 I can help you prepare and submit Form I-589, Application for Asylum and Withholding of Removal, ensuring all required documentation is included.

 The process starts by gathering your documents, reviewing your eligibility, and understanding the exact deadlines that apply to asylum cases.
 After you file your application, you must attend biometrics appointments and respond promptly to government notices.
-In Dallas, the large number of pending cases often impacts how quickly you progress to your interview or hearing, so staying organized and proactive becomes essential.
+In Dallas, the large number of pending cases often affects how quickly you move toward your interview or hearing, so staying organized and proactive becomes essential.
 I make sure clients receive clear updates about local process changes and USCIS timelines so they feel prepared at every milestone.

 Eligibility for Asylum